emmaenyo/mallSegmentaionKMeanClustering/README.md

 <h2>Environments Used </h2>

-- <b>Windows 10</b> (21H2)
+- <b> Google  Colab</b> (21H2)

 <h2>Data Sources and Dataset Description </h2>

-This study focuses on a dataset of about 22,000 student essays from a massive open online course (MOOC).
-The essays were written in response to a standardized prompt, asking students to apply theoretical knowledge to practical problems.
-This provides a valuable source of natural language data.
+This study focuses on a data of about 200 mall customers.
+The data contains their gender, age , annual income in dollars and their respective spending score measured over 100
  <br/>